 Coca Cola is world’s leading soft drink maker and operates in more than 200 countries around the world.
 It sells a variety of sparkling and still beverages.
 It generates 60% of its revenue and about 80% of its operating profit from outside the United States.
 It has strong brand recognition across the globe.
 According to business insider, approximately 94% of the world population is aware of the red & white logo of Coca Cola.

-Segmentation, targeting, positioning in the Marketing strategy of Coca Cola
+Segmentation, targeting, positioning of Coca Cola

 - To refresh the world.

 - To inspire moments of optimism and happiness.